-You did it!!
-Way to go!
-Congrats on your hard work and effort throughout the past school year.
-In just a few days, you will begin summer vacation, a time to enjoy summer activities, sleeping in, and no uniforms!
+Congratulations on your hard work and effort throughout the past school year.
+In just a few days you will begin summer vacation, a time to enjoy summer activities, a more relaxed schedule, and no uniforms!

 Summer ELA Work is given to help you keep your reading and writing skills sharp and strong as you prepare for the new school year in the next grade.
-Athletes, musicians, and professional video gamers take the time to practice the fundamentals of their sport, instrument, or games on a regular basis.
+Athletes, musicians, and computer gamers take the time to practice the fundamentals of their sport, instrument, or computer games on a regular basis.
 They practice to keep their skills fresh.
 During the upcoming summer months, you will compose six journal entries, which will be responses to one of the provided prompts and select a book from the provided list.
-After reading the book, you will write a summary or a letter from the main character.
+After reading the book you will write a summary.
 By writing and reading throughout these vacation months, you will keep your ELA skills active and ready for the start classes in September.

 Please carefully read through the directions and expectations for the ELA summer work.
 I encourage you to complete the work a little bit at a time over the course of the summer.
 Set a goal to have some work completed by the end of each summer month.
 Please bring your booklet with your written work back to school in September.
-It will count as a portion of your ELA homework grade for the first trimester.
+It will count as a portion of your ELA grade for the first trimester.